 What is overhead?
 We’ve got a companion article about Overhead, Margin, and Profit here that will help fill in the blanks!

 Every business will have a different overhead amount, and this will often vary from month to month.
 You can take steps to minimize the impact of your overhead to increase profits and win more work.
 If your pricing reflects high overhead, customers may look elsewhere if they believe the quality of work is similar.
 Most customers will want to pay for the work being done and not feel like they are paying too much for your operational costs.
+ConGenius allows you to markup in your estimates and proposals, which accounts for your operational costs.
+You have to be sure you only make what you need to from each project, otherwise, customers might be turned off by your proposals because they can sense they're paying more than they ought to.

 It is important to consider ways you can lessen your overhead.
 This might be finding ways to complete jobs faster, considering how to save time when performing duplicate tasks, or what reinvesting profit back into your business would look like.